boston2delhi/interactive-snippet/README.md

 *Don't clone this repo yet!*

+Install the [expo.io app](https://expo.io/learn) on your Android phone.

 The Create React Native App is touchy about which versions of node/npm is used.
 To avoid any confusion, we will be using a version manager to control our node/npm versions, specifically node 6.12.3 and npm 3.10.10.

 ### Windows